 The GREAT news is though, since I’ve acquired this new take on eating, exercising and living, I’ve been able to stop all my medications and reverse most of the conditions mentioned above!
 I’m so happy and excited about this that I had to share it!
 Living a truly healthy, wholesome life is possible and it is one of the reasons I decided to start this blog.
 I am determined to get there and I really, truly hope you join me 🙂

 I grew up in a really small town in northern Ontario, Canada called Hornepayne.
 If you don’t know where that is, you are not alone.
 I wouldn’t worry about it too much but it will always be home to me.
 My wonderful parents raised me there along with my brother and sister and our childhood dog.
 I lived in Hornepayne until I finished high school and headed off to university where I met (and instantly fell in love with ;)) my now husband Mike.
 I really cannot tell you in words how amazing he is.
 He has been there for me through thick and thin and has supported my every endeavor (including this blog!).
 Mike has really been my rock.
 He always knows how to cheer me up, make me laugh and bring me back to reality when I’m running around in a flurry of irrational thoughts (which tends to be a lot more than you might think haha).
 Anyway, what I am trying to say is that he has helped me become who I am today and I am not sure I would have had the courage to start this blog without him…well…I probably would have, but whatever.
 We got married in June 2016 and have been loving life with our only “child” Allen (the craziest, cutest, and completely unpredictable dog I’ve ever met…but we love him!).
 You will definitely be hearing more about Allen, so don’t worry!
-We currently live in a 1 bedroom apartment in Toronto but we travel A LOT back and forth to Mike’s hometown (and my parent’s new hometown) Peterborough.
-Right now I couldn’t be happier with my family and home but I am always excited to see where life takes us next!
+We currently live in a 3 bedroom home just outside of Peterborough, but do a lot of travelling back and forth to Toronto for work.
+I am so happy to be closer to my family and to finally own our own home!
+But if you know me, I am always excited to see where life takes us next! 😉

 My Career Path

 I’ve been working in the health and fitness industry since I started my University degree in Kinesiology in 2006.
 I started out as a personal trainer which ultimately led me down the path of Strength and Conditioning and Athletic Therapy.
 I decided to focus more on injury prevention and management and thus, I began a Masters degree in Kinesiology and Health Science along with a certificate in Athletic Therapy.
-Since graduating, I’ve been working as an Athletic Therapist at The Urban Athlete, a sports injuries clinic in Toronto, ON, as well as teaching Athletic Therapy and Psychology of Injuries courses part-time at York University.
-Most recently I’ve become a certified Pilates Instructor and have been LOVING teaching pilates classes, personal clients and friends and family members!
-You can check out the awesome pilates studio I teach at in Toronto, ON here –>North Movement Studio.
+Since graduating, I worked as an Athletic Therapist at The Urban Athlete for the past 4 years in Toronto as well as teaching Athletic Therapy courses part-time at York University.
+I became a certified Pilates Instructor through STOTT pilates about 2 years ago and have been absolutely LOVING it.
+You can read more about my experience with pilates here.

 My [Current] Career(s)

 Currently I am not really sure what my exact title is…nor do I think I will ever have (or want) one.
-Each of my certifications helps me with my holistic approach to better health and I’m sure as I continue to grow and travel down different paths these will change but for now, here’s what I do: I’m a Certified Athletic Therapist, Registered Kinesiologist, Certified Pilates Instructor, Part-time Faculty member at a University, Wife, Dog Mom, and (so happy to say) new Blogger!
+Each of my certifications helps me with my holistic approach to better health and I’m sure as I continue to grow and travel down different paths these will change but for now, here’s what I do: I’m a Certified Athletic Therapist, Certified Pilates Instructor, and business owner, Wife, Mom, and (so happy to say) Blogger!

 My Quirks and Interests